leynos/lag-complexity/docs/lag-complexity-function-design.md

 - **Monotonicity of Edits:** Adding specific complexity-increasing phrases (e.g., "versus", "in addition to") should generally lead to a non-decreasing `depth` score.
+- **Pronoun Ambiguity Monotonicity:** Randomly injecting unresolved pronouns into arbitrary inputs must never decrease the ambiguity score.
+Property tests will sample sentences with and without nearby antecedents to ensure the antecedent-aware heuristic remains monotonic.

 ### Integration tests